 The Calypso would be able take on massive waves, and a single person would be able to carry out rescue missions in dangerous coasts and surf breaks and near rocks, where a quick response is crucial.
 Even if a series of waves kept rolling the vehicle, the driver would remain safe inside his cockpit.
 Developing such a machine would push the limits of existing Sea-Doos and open up new possibilities.

-The Calypso concept was developed in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
+The Calypso concept was developed in July 2016 by Charles Bombardier in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
 Sebastian graduated from the Savannah College of Art and Design and specializes in 3D and concept development for human-centered products.
 Sebastian also produced the concept images for the Solexa personal drone and the Recycle and Print concept (RNP).